Paraminter/Paraminter.Queries/src/Abstractions/README.nupkg.md

-# Paraminter.Commands.Abstractions
+# Paraminter.Queries.Abstractions

-Provides abstractions of services related to `Paraminter` commands.
+Provides abstractions of services related to `Paraminter` queries.

-See [GitHub](https://github.com/Paraminter/Paraminter.Commands) for more information.
+See [GitHub](https://github.com/Paraminter/Paraminter.Queries) for more information.